-Adding a crackle finish to an object will give it an aged look that is very popular in vintage interiors, especially the vintage farmhouse style.
+Adding a crackle finish to an object will give it an aged look that is very popular in vintage interiors, especially the vintage farmhouse or shabby chic styles.

-You can crackle finish furniture, an old wooden box, cabinets, a picture frame, ceiling fan blades, a door, Christmas ornaments, Easter eggs, flower pots, your ceiling, decorative wall letters, a wooden sign, or whatever else you want.
+You can crackle finish furniture, an old wooden box, kitchen or bathroom cabinets, a picture frame, ceiling fan blades, a door, Christmas ornaments, Easter eggs, flower pots, your ceiling, decorative wall letters, a wooden sign, a lamp, musical instruments, a vase, curtain rods, decorative sculptures, an old bucket, or whatever else you want.

-If the item you want to paint has a glossy finish, you might need to sand it before applying the first layer of paint.
+If the item you want to paint has a glossy finish, you will need to sand it well before applying the first layer of paint.

-Let the glue dry just a few minutes until it gets tacky.
+Let the glue dry just a few minutes until it gets tacky but not totally dry.